 In May 2015 there was a major fire in the former Hopefield Primary School which was being used in the interim as a records storage facility.
-The vast majority of its contents were destroyed and the building was damaged to the extent that it needed demolished.
-The carrying value of the asset in the Balance Sheet does not reflect any impairment and this will be reflected in the 2015/16 accounts.
+The vast majority of its contents were destroyed and the building was damaged to the extent that it needed demolishing.
+In the meeting of the 17th of May 2016 Midlothian Council decided to rebuild a school on the site.
+The carrying value of the asset in the Balance Sheet reflects this decision.